- Chart

 Strengths

-- Extensive 5G and fiber network infrastructure.
+- Extensive national wireless and fiber optic network infrastructure.

-- Strong brand recognition and market presence.
+- Strong brand recognition and established market presence.

 Weaknesses

-- High debt levels stemming from past acquisitions.
+- High debt levels from past acquisitions.

 Opportunities

-- Leveraging its network for emerging technologies like IoT and edge computing.
+- Leveraging network for edge computing solutions.

 Threats

-- Rapid pace of technological disruption requiring constant adaptation.
+- Rapid technological obsolescence requiring continuous investment.

 Competitors and Market Share